haarish04/KVStore/README.md

-# Build Your Own Redis
+# Build Your Own Key-Value Store

 This application is my attempt at building a custom Key-Value store hosted locally using Java sockets